yaronkoren/miga/README.md

-miga
+Miga
 ====

-A Javascript application (with some PHP) for viewing and browsing arbitrary structured data
+Miga is a Javascript application (with some PHP) for viewing and browsing arbitrary structured data.